 Settlers spread to South Australia, and ships began making regular stops at Port Adelaide, and in 1834 South Australia became a separate colony.
 By the late thirties at Brisbane (700 kilometers north of Sydney), where coal and limestone were being mined, settlers were arriving, and the penal colony there was closed and most of its convicts returned to Sidney.

 Tent cities with populations as large as 40,000, arose near the gold fields of New South Wales.
-Prospectors arrived from California, and with them came four-wheeled carriages, which proved able across Australia's rough terrain.
+Prospectors arrived from California, and with them came four-wheeled carriages that proved able in crossing Australia's rough terrain.
 Violence was not uncommon, but after a couple of years not enough gold was available to make the work worthwhile.
 Finding alternative work for the new migrants was difficult, and unemployment became widespread.

 The gold rush had provided food growers with a greater market for their produce.
 A mechanical harvester, called Ridley's stripper, had been invented in South Australia and was cutting the cost of labor during harvests to one-tenth, and Australia was exporting more food than it was minerals.

-In the years before the Crimean War, colonists in New South Wales shared with the homeland the dislike of Russia, and they feared a Russian attack on New South Wales.
+In the years before the Crimean War (1853-56), colonists in New South Wales shared with people in Britain a dislike for Russia, and they feared a Russian attack on New South Wales.
 Instead, the attack that came was in the form of rabbits.
 A landowner, Thomas Austin, imported two dozen rabbits in the hope they would breed and supply New South Wales with meat and skins.
 Lacking enemy predators, the rabbits began to multiply without restriction.

 The colonists had gained some control, however, in politics.
-In 1851, people south of Murray River were freed from control from Sydney.
-The area was made a colony separate from New South Wales - Victoria.
-And Britain's parliament allowed each of the Australian colonies its own Legislative Council - a body that was given jurisdiction over all but crown lands and was free to pass any legislation that did not conflict with English law.
-This included the colony at Van Diemen's Island, whose name in 1853 was changed to Tasmania.
+In 1851, people south of Murray River were freed from control by Sydney.
+The area was made a colony separate from New South Wales, called Victoria.
+Britain's parliament allowed each of the Australian colonies its own Legislative Council – a body that was given jurisdiction over all but crown lands and was free to pass any legislation that did not conflict with English law.
+This included the colony at Tasmania.
 In 1856, New South Wales drafted its own constitution, and the secret ballot was introduced – a first.
 The parliament of New South Wales was to have an upper house elected by professionals who met property qualifications, and a lower house elected by universal manhood suffrage.

 In the 1860s railways were being built with government help, so that wool and wheat could be transported cheaply to ports.
 By 1870 Australia had 1,000 miles of railway track.
 But a government program to expand farming failed.

 In 1868, the shipping of convict to Australia had ended.
 By 1870 the population of white Australia was a little more than 2 million, and forty-six percent female.
-Australian now had a substantial number of Germans and Catholic Irish, who worshiped freely.
+Australia now had a substantial number of Germans and Catholic Irish who worshiped freely.
 The Irish were suspicious of authority, but they found Australia to be without the oppressions they had known in Ireland.

 The Aborigine population had dwindled to perhaps 150,000, considered to be about half their number in 1800.
-The Aborigines in Tasmania had dwindled from their original number of from 2,000 to 4,000 around 1800 to 44 by 1847, and by 1876 these were gone, the victims of disease or drink.
+The Aborigines in Tasmania in 1800 is said to have been 2,000 or 4,000.
+This number fell to 44 by 1847.
+And by 1876 their number was zero, some of them said to have died from disease.